clojure/clojure/clojurescript/README.txt

 subset of Clojure to be automatically translated to JavaScript.

 tojs.clj is Clojure code to translate Clojure forms to Javascript.
-It was used to generate boot.js from clojure's own boot.clj.
+It was used to generate core.js from clojure's own core.clj and core-print.clj.

 To run any of the tests, do something like: